macdja38/pvpsite/src/content/docs.md

 -----

+### Warning: Currently Disabled
+The API this uses is currently failing more than working, for status updates you can try their [slack](https://cleverbot.slack.com)

+### Normal functionality

 If the user has the permission node `cleverbot.misc` respond to any messages in which they mention the bot with a message from Cleverbot.